cozy/cozy-docs/src/documents/host/install.html.md

 ## LXC image

-Use the LXC webpanel to add and configure containers, it's very easy to use.
+Use the LXC webpanel to add and configure containers; it's very easy to use.
-For Ubuntu this can be installed like so:
+For Ubuntu this can be installed this way:

 ```bash
 sudo apt-get install -y lxc debootstrap bridge-utils